 Eventually the products began to show up in more specialized stores such as hobby shops.
 Edobaud produced at least five

-different powered cars including two electric outline locomotives, a "Camionette," or powered van or truck, an 'Automotrice,'
+different powered cars including two electric outline locomotives, a 'Camionette,' or powered van or truck, an 'Automotrice,'

 or powered passenger car, and a small industrial type switcher locomotive.
-In 1931 Edobaud introduced an electric
+In 1931 Edobaud introduced its electric

-locomotive called "Tractor Simplon"

-which was a model based on the Swiss-type "Crocodile" prototypes that
+locomotive called 'Tractor Simplon' (Cat. #35101) which was a model based on the Swiss-type 'Crocodile' prototypes that

 operated during that period on the Alpine railways.
 This was referred to as a 2-B-2 type locomotive.
 Later in 1932 a 2-C-2

 type followed.
 These locomotives were designed to run on 2 rails and were equipped with a universal motor and isolated wheels

 The company filed for a unique patent on March 2, 1933.
 They were awarded French Patent #751719 on June 26, 1933 for a

 type of universal wound motor designed to operate devices on three rail track that had 3 separate insulated rails/blocks.

 track was shifted.
 The motor was wired so that it ran in one direction when power was applied to the center rail hot shoe

 and the wheels on one side.
 The motor would run in the opposite direction when power was applied to the center rail hot

 shoe and the opposite side wheels.
 The entire patented system was unusual for the time, but well thought out and interesting.